nikbearbrown/NIKBEARBROWN/README.md

 My research, consulting  and teaching revolve around math, AI, ML, RL, DL, Visualization, Computational Biology, and Games.

 I also do Angel advising.
 This means that I act as a consultant and advisor for issues related to Analytics, AI, ML, RL, DL, Visualization, Computational Biology, and Games for early start-ups in exchange for equity.
 New tech start-ups rarely have the time or money to make mistakes related to machine learning and AI technology.
 Understanding AI in 2021 is critical and far more technical than creating a website.
-All entrepreneurs should understand what they don't know and get advice related to it if it is important to their company.
+Getting advice on highly techincal issues is a good idea.

 I do not invest cash in start-ups, only time, and I do it in exchange for equity as early start-ups are usually very cash strapped.

 I also have a company, Fatweasel Digital, the builds AI software for early start-ups for a mix of cash and equity.
 I call this "AI Ghostwriting."

 Having workable proof of concept prototypes is critical for attracting funding for a start-up.
+Only having power points or an idea will rarely get seed investments.

 Reach out to discuss nik @ nikbearbrown com

 You can see more at [NikBearBrown.com](https://www.nikbearbrown.com/)

+- 😄 Pronouns: They/them
+- ⚡ Fun fact: I once ran away with the circus and did Sumo wrestling.

 <!--